Trilarion/opensourcegames/entries/lordsawar.md

 - Code language: C++
 - Code license: GPL-3.0

-Turn-based strategy game where players strive for control of as many cities as possible.
+Players strive for control of as many cities as possible.

 ## Building